- Collection Management Policy

-The Library allocates its budget for collections and electronic resources based on usage data, including circulation figures, turns on particular items in the collection, database usage and attention to the Library’s strategic plan.
+3. Scope of CollectionThe library allocates its budget for collections and electronic resources based on usage data, including circulation figures, turns on particular items in the collection, database usage, and attention to the library’s strategic plan.

-The Library has an active Outreach Services program consisting of the Bookmobile and the Senior/Homebound service.
+4. Scope of Outreach ServicesThe library has an active Outreach services program consisting of the Bookmobile and the Senior/Homebound service.

 The Bookmobile serves residents throughout Yellowstone County.
 It provides library service to senior meal sites, rural schools, and a number of neighborhood stops in Billings and surrounding communities.
-Its collection is similar to that of the main Library, and the Bookmobile serves users of all ages.
+Its collection is similar to that of the main library, and the Bookmobile serves users of all ages.
 Consequently, a diverse selection of fiction and nonfiction books are maintained, along with copies of the latest bestsellers and a collection of audiovisual materials.
 The Bookmobile collection includes movies up to a PG-13 rating.

 The Senior/Homebound service makes monthly stops at nursing homes and senior residential facilities in the community.
-It also provides delivery service to many homebound patrons in Billings.
-This collection serves the needs and reading capabilities of seniors in the community, including large print materials, popular best sellers and other fiction, and audiovisual materials.
-When selecting materials for this collection, staff selects formats that are most comfortable for a senior audience, which may not necessarily be the format that is most popular with those who use the main Library.
+It also provides delivery service to homebound patrons in Billings.
+This collection serves the needs and reading capabilities of seniors in the community, including: large print materials, popular best sellers and other fiction, and audiovisual materials.
+When selecting materials for this collection, staff selects formats that are most comfortable for a senior audience, which may not necessarily be the format that is most popular with those who use the main library.

 5. Montana Room

 The Montana Room collection houses materials on the history of Billings, Yellowstone County, and Montana.
 A complete run of the Billings Gazette on microfilm is also available in the Montana Room.
 This collection also includes digitized images of local historical interest made available electronically.
 Items in this collection do not circulate.